Edgar-Donk/tkinter.ttk.style/README.md

 e = 9  # enlargement
 d = (e-1)//2 # displacement
-w = 23
+w = 23 # normal image width
-h = 23
+h = 23 # normal image height
-we = w*e
+we = w*e # enlarged image width
-he = h*e
+he = h*e # enlarged image height
 g = 1 # gap
-s = g*e # space
+s = g*e # space (enlarged gap)

-img = Image.new('RGB', (we,he), 'white') # nothing fancy using the enlarged size
+img = Image.new('RGB', (we,he), 'white') # nothing fancy using an enlarged size
 idraw = ImageDraw.Draw(img)

-idraw.line([s,0,w-1,0],fill='black',width=1) # draw line on upper part of the image, gap at the upper left idraw.line([0,s,0,h-1],fill='black',width=1) # draw line on left part of the image, gap at the upper left
+idraw.line([s,0,we-1,0],fill='black',width=e) # draw line on upper part of the image, gap at the upper left idraw.line([0,s,0,he-1],fill='black',width=e) # draw line on left part of the image, gap at the upper left

 img.save('corner_test'+str(g)+'.png') # save to file - seeing what we have drawn in the enlarged size
 ```
 Not quite right, the lines are thick but the full width does not show (magnify until you can see the pixels), therefore we need to
 adjust both lines.
 Wider lines appear to be referenced from a location close to their centre rather than an outside edge.
 Lines with
-odd sized widths use the central measurement less 1, whereas lines with even sized widths use a measure 1 pixel less.
-This means that
+odd sized widths use the central measurement less 1, whereas lines with even sized widths use the same size as the previous odd value.
-lines of 1 or 2 pixels width need no adjustment whereas wider lines will need either a vertical or horizontal displacement.
+This means that lines of 1 or 2 pixels width need no adjustment whereas wider lines will need either a vertical or horizontal
+displacement.

-Now we can add a pieslice, use a different colour so we can detect errors a little easier ...
+Now we can add a pieslice, using a different colour so we can detect errors a little easier ...
 ```
-idraw.line([e,d,w-1,d],fill='black',width=1) # adjusted for width
+idraw.line([s,d,we-1,d],fill='black',width=e) # adjusted for width
-idraw.line([d,e,d,h-1],fill='black',width=1) # adjusted for width
+idraw.line([d,s,d,he-1],fill='black',width=e) # adjusted for width
 idraw.pieslice([0,0,16-1,16-1],fill='yellow',outline='yellow') # seems alright, change to black and resize
 # idraw.pieslice([0,0,16-1,16-1],fill='black',outline='black')

-imgx=img.resize((w,h))
-imgx.save('corner_testx'+str(g)+'.png', quality=95) # save to file final size no resampling filter
+imgx=img.resize((w,h)) # changed the image to our reduced size imgx.save('corner_testx'+str(g)+'.png', quality=95) # save to file final size with no resampling filter
-# the corner pixels all black - might need a filter
+# the corner pixels are all black - might be improved with a filter

 imgb=img.resize((w,h),Image.BICUBIC) # LANCZOS
 imgb.save('corner_testb'+str(g)+'.png', quality=95) # save to file using bicubic filter
 '''
-There is no real space for the filter to get to grips, all it can do is produce very dark greys along the borders, with a lighter grey at the junction of the 2 lines at 1,1 but this is unlikely to fool most people that we have a rounded corner.
+There is no real space for the filter to get to grips, all it can do is produce very dark greys along the borders, with a lighter grey at the junction of the 2 lines at 1,1 but this is unlikely to fool most people into believing that we have a rounded corner.

 When we enlarge the gap the internal part of the pieslice needs to be taken out with a second pieslice using the same colour as the background.
 As the gap increases the pieslice (arc) changes its bounding rectangle not only with increasing pieslice radius but where it is centred.
 It is much easier to control the pieslice, or any of the other regular curved lines using a simple helping function, such as create_pieslice.
+To aid our investigations each file has a separate name for differing gap sizes.
 ```
 def create_pieslice(idraw,c,r,outline='#888888',fill='#888888',start=0,end=90):
     return idraw.pieslice([c[0]-r,c[1]-r,c[0]+r-1,c[1]+r-1],
                           outline=outline,fill=fill,start=start,end=end)
 ```
 As we increase the gap size we can see the effects of the resampling filter and compare whether a bicubic or lanczos works better.
-Also check what happens if we use an enlargement factor of 8, in particular the original size whether the pieslice marries up with the border lines and whether this noticeably affects the final image after filtering.
+Also check what happens if we use an enlargement factor of 8, in particular on the original size and whether the pieslice marries up with the border lines and whether this noticeably affects the final image after filtering.
 You should see that at a gap of 5 the final image changes from a straight line to a stepped line.

+The example file 08corner_investigation.py has collated the above script excerpts.

   ### 8.03 Replicating the Widget Images